-Animal Biology and Conservation may be studied as a single honours degree, either full-time or part-time.
-You will benefit from the department’s research expertise in conservation ecology, evolution and developmental biology to gain the key theoretical and practical skills you will need to address questions such as:
+You can study Animal Biology and Conservation as a single honours degree, either full-time or part-time.
+As a student, you will benefit from the departments extensive research expertise.
+You will be exploring conservation ecology, evolution and developmental biology.
+To gain the key theoretical and practical skills you will need to address questions such as:

 - How do we best conserve rare and endangered animal species?